User37som/https-github.com-dordnung-Stammwiki/Introduction-into-the-API.md

 	"name1"      "Silver"      // This will be ID 1
 	"name234"    "Gold"        // This will be ID 2
-	"name9"      "Platinum"    // This will be ID 3
+	"name9"      "God"         // This will be ID 3

 If you only have one block, you can just work with the ID 1.